Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 Overview

-The SSO was announced on 4 November 2025.
-It would introduce a generally available electricity offer with a daily $0/kWh window during a specific period of the day.
+The Solar Sharer Offer was announced on 4 November 2025.
+It will introduce a generally available electricity offer with a daily $0/kWh window during a specific period of the day.

 • help households cut costs and make informed choice by promoting simple behaviour changes